yamatogun/100-days-of-code/log.md

 **thoughts**
 I still feel like I won't be ready soon enought, and I am currently wondering what to do: continue practicing or sending job applications ?
 I should definitly stop asking myself such questions and get back to work.

+### Day 31: Friday, January 5th

+**progress**
+- python exercises: decorator, zip, input in python 2
+- readings: namedtuple (end), difference between class and variables, differences between instance, class, static method

+### Day 32: Saturday, January 6th

+**progress**
+- python exercices: built-in functions: eval(), any/all(), sorted
+- read my former notes about basic Flask

+**thoughts**
+I feel like it is time to read my notes about Flask again because time has passed since the last time I worked on the app.
+But overall, not much done unfortunately (neither interview coding practice or the app) because I spent most of the day outside and I woke up quite late ...

+### Day 33: Sunday, January 7th

+**progress**
+- finished built-in Python exercices
+- review personal notes about Flask, learning some clientside javascript to create and insert HTML elements

+**thoughts**
+Actually I feel like there is so much I don't know even for building a simple todo list app